 What to Look For Instead

-The best agencies approach corporate website design and development as a structured process.
+Good agencies approach corporate website design and development as a structured process.
 Look for: an explicit discovery phase where they learn your buyer's decision journey, a track record of projects with Lighthouse scores or Core Web Vitals data, a component-based approach to design that makes future updates affordable, and some form of post-launch support.
 The website budget breakdown should include all of this, not treat it as optional.

 Questions Worth Asking